 Investment blogs that accept guest posts

 The granddaddy of investing blogs is Seeking Alpha, which you can join as a contributor.
-It says your writing may be considered if you seek “to share investment insights and ideas with our community.”
+Its website says “Over 17,000 people have contributed articles over the years.
+These include individual and institutional investors, fund managers, analysts, college students, retirees, and all those who enjoy sharing investment insights and ideas with our community.”

 …market commentaries submitted to us by participating fund companies, independent research firms and advisors.
-Selected commentaries are promoted to subscribers of our daily Research Perspectives newsletter.…We offer three levels of service: our free Basic Commentaries, and our paid Commentaries Plus and Premium Services, which offer greater content flexibility and promotional benefits.
+Selected commentaries are promoted to subscribers of our daily Research Perspectives newsletter.…We offer two levels of service: our free Basic Commentaries, and our paid Featured Firm Commentaries.

 Disclosure: I have occasionally written for Advisor Perspectives.